 The Jury is tasked with the correct running of the competitions.
 These include World Championships and World Cup races.
-It is composed of the following: - Technical Delegate (appointed by FIS) (Chair of the Jury)
+It is composed of the following:

+- Technical Delegate (appointed by FIS see §1231.4) (Chair of the Jury)

 - Chief of Race/Technical Director

 - Chief of Course

-- Referee (appointed by Race Committee)

-- Assistant Referee (appointed by Team Captains/competitors)
+- Referee (appointed by Team Captains)

-- 1231.2.1 A competitor cannot be member of the Jury.
+- Assistant Referee (appointed by Team Captains/competitors) - 1231.2.1 A competitor cannot be member of the Jury.
 The referee and assistant referee must not be from the same nation and must not be from the same nation as the host nation of the event. - 1231.2.2 The Jury is responsible for ensuring that competitions are run safely and in accordance with the rules.
 During the competition itself, they are to remain in touch with each other by radio.
 Jury decisions, when necessary, will be on a simple majority, with a casting vote from the Technical Delegate if required.
-If security standards are not met (e.g. weather or track conditions), the Jury must insist on the suspension or cancellation of an event.
+If security standards are not met (e.g. weather or track conditions), the Jury must insist on the suspension or cancellation of an event. - 1231.2.3 For World Championships and World Cup races, the Referee must be an active Speed Ski Technical Delegate assigned by the Technical Delegates Coordinator in agreement with the Speed Skiing Committee (see §1231.4).
+The expenses of the Technical Delegate acting as referee are covered by the LOC.

-1231.3 The FIS Technical Delegate
+1231.3 The FIS Technical Delegate (TD)

 An appropriately qualified FIS TD will be appointed by the FIS to each calendared event.
-For World Cup and World Championship events, the FIS TD will be appointed by the Committee for Speed Skiing.
-For FIS races, TD's are approved by the Committee for Speed Skiing on the proposal of the organising National Ski Association.
 The duties of the FIS TD are defined in the ICR Alpine Art 600 series (e.g. 601.4.9 and 602).
 Travel expenses, up to a limit of the cheapest means of travel (including highway taxes and parking fees), should be agreed, prior to the assignment, between the Organising Committee and the TD.